 We always try to provide the best service possible, but there may be times when you feel this has not happened.
 We have an in-house complaints procedure drawn up to respond to patient grievances.
 Our practice is not able to deal with questions of legal liability or compensation.
 We hope you will use it to allow us to look into, and if necessary, correct any problems that you have identified.
 If you use this procedure, it will not affect your right to complain to the Health Service Ombudsman.
 Please note we have to respect our duty of confidentiality to patients and therefore a patient's consent will be necessary if a complaint is not made directly by that patient.

-If you wish to make a complaint, please write to our Practice Manager, Mrs Susan Stirling, (there is a special form available for you to use if you wish and this is available at our reception).
+If you wish to make a complaint, please write to our Office Manager, Claire Norman, (there is a special form available for you to use if you wish and this is available at our reception).
 For more information, please click here to access our Surgery Complaints and Comments leaflet.